danielwiktorczyk/Multiplayer-Pacman/README.md

 - I restricted ghost movement such that they may only ever go forwards; **in the spirit of pacman, ghosts do not double back** (unless they change their phase, which is out of scope of this assignment hehe), which provides more strategy oppertunities for the player
+- There's a countdown UI that begins only when both players succesfully join.

+To play, there's only one scene, which is added to the build

 If you want to test just the gameplay features atomically:
 - *disable Player2*.